LivingTribunal18/Golden/README.md

 # Golden
-:triangular_ruler: Landing page from my portfolio
+Landing page from my portfolio

 ### Meaning
 Landing Page as a Portfolio Website for design studio